hjtb/Get-Strong/README.md

 ## **Goal for this project**

 To create an easy to use workout logging app which allows the creation of personalised workouts.
-Users will be able to review their progress over time and customise their workouts to fit their own objectives.
+User will be able to review their progress over time and customise their workouts to fit their own objectives.
 <a></a>

 ## Table of contents